seker212/Discord_bot/README.md

 Before running the project, [`ffmpeg`](https://www.ffmpeg.org/download.html) should be added to PATH (available from cli) if any music/sound related commands will be run.
 Additionally [`yt-dlp`](https://github.com/yt-dlp/yt-dlp/releases) also needs to be added for commands connected to YouTube servicer will be used.

+Steps:

 1. Clone this repo with checkout to branch `master-2.0`.
-2. Open `DiscordBot.sln` with Visual studio
+2. Open `DiscordBot.sln` with Visual studio (or editor of your choice)
 3. Place `token.txt` file in main folder with token aqured earlier.
 4. Run the `DiscordBot` project